-- · Tactical changes can occur immediately after a goal has been scored. - · Umpire signals tactical change. - · Umpires stay on their respective side-lines. - Restart with the whistle as soon as substitutions/team changes have been made.
+- · Umpire signals stoppage time. - · Umpires stay on their respective side-lines. - · For blood stoppages the umpire who is dealing with the blood ensures the court, clothing and ball is clean before restarting play. - · Restart with the whistle as soon as substitutions/team changes have been made or when the 30 seconds is up.
+Whichever comes first.